IDEMSInternational/rapidpro-flow-toolkit/docs/surveys.md

 This will create one flow for each question, named `survey - {survey name} - question - {question ID}`, as well as a survey flow `survey - {survey name}` that invokes each question via `start_new_flow`.
 This is achieved via templating.
 The templates can be customized if needed.

+### Individual questions

+Individual questions can be created through a row of type `survey_question`.
+For this, the following columns are relevant:

+- `data_sheet`: A data sheet with questions
+- `data_row_id`: The value of the ID column in the row of `data_sheet` that shall be used to create the question (question ID).
+- `new_name`: Name of the survey (survey name).
+If not provided, the name of the `data_sheet` is used.
+- `template arguments`: Template arguments to be passed down to the template `template_survey_question_wrapper`.
+Other templates that are included as blocks within this templates naturally have access to these template arguments as well.

+This will create one flow, named `survey - {survey name} - question - {question ID}`.

 ## Survey templates